 Biography

-I joined King's College London in 2020 as a Postdoctoral Researcher and was made a Lecturer in 2022.
-My field of interest is predominantly in Autism Spectrum Conditions in adults, particularly the co-occurrence of mental health difficulties, mental health services, and late/missed/mis-diagnosis.
+Dr Hannah Belcher joined King's College London in 2020 as a Postdoctoral Researcher and was made a Lecturer in 2022.
+Her field of interest is predominantly in Autism Spectrum Conditions in adults, particularly the co-occurrence of mental health difficulties, mental health services, and late/missed/misdiagnosis.

-I gained my PhD from Anglia Ruskin University looking at the late and missed diagnosis of autistic women and the affects of mental health and masking of autistic traits.
-I have taught as an associate lecturer for both Anglia Ruskin University and the Open University.
-My book, ‘Taking off the Mask’ was published in 2022 and offers guidance and practical strategies for autistic people who do mask their autistic traits to support their mental wellbeing and the consequences of this.
+Hannah was awarded her PhD from Anglia Ruskin University which looked at the late and missed diagnosis of autistic women and the affects of mental health and masking of autistic traits.
+She has taught as an associate lecturer for both Anglia Ruskin University and the Open University.
+Hannah's book, ‘Taking off the Mask’ was published in 2022 and offers guidance and practical strategies for autistic people who do mask their autistic traits to support their mental wellbeing and the consequences of this.

 - Late diagnosis of autism in adults